dezordi/ViralFlow/README.rst

 Reference Genome
 -------

-We recommend the use of wuhan SARS-CoV-2 reference genome NC_045512.2, which is included in the ./test_files/reference.fasta.
+We recommend the use of the Wuhan SARS-CoV-2 reference genome NC_045512.2, which is included in the ./test_files/reference.fasta.

 viralflow --run
 -------

-This option can be used if the user compile all the dependencies into the local machine.
+This option can be used if the user compiles all the dependencies into the local machine.

 viralflow --runContainer
 -------

-This option can be used if the user have singularity or docker pre installed into the local machine.
-A file with paremeters should be parsed in the argument -inArgisfile (see Quick guide).
+This option can be used if the user has singularity or docker pre installed into the local machine.
+A file with parameters should be parsed in the argument -inArgisfile (see Quick guide).
 The following arguments can be parsed:

 .. code-block:: text